40 Patio String Light Ideas

 The number of strings and bulbs you use will depend on the brightness of the bulbs and how much light you want to create.

-2. Patio String Lighting Ideas for Around Fire Pits
+2. Illuminating Ideas Around Fire Pits

 Fire pits are a great yard feature to gather around with friends or share a romantic moment with your loved one.
 There’s just one problem: A fire pit doesn’t create a lot of light.
 The only area illuminated is the space directly around the fire pit.
 You’ll need to sit very near the fire pit to be illuminated.
 This can leave you and your company sitting in the dark.